bcnmy/biconomy-paymasters/CONTRIBUTING.md

 # Contributing to Biconomy Projects 🚀

 First off, thank you for considering contributing to Biconomy!
-We truly appreciate your effort and contributions from the community are what make Biconomy awesome. 🙌
+We truly appreciate your effort.
+Contributions from the community are what make Biconomy awesome. 🙌

 Your contributions are valued and will help in driving the decentralized web forward.